phronmophobic/blog/markdown/reusable-ui-components.md

 Ok, so now we know where to put private API state, but if there is no "hidden" state, then it seems like it would be a pain to plumb incidental state all the way to the component that needs it.
 It would certainly be a nightmare if using a textbox meant passing a bunch of extra state around for every parent component, grandparent component, and so forth.
 Fortunately, plumbing incidental state can be automated and is taken care of implicitly by `defui`.

 When a component is defined using `defui`, its var is adorned with metadata that marks it as a membrane component.
 Calls to membrane components within the body of a membrane component definition will automatically provide any incidental state necessary for child components.
+Superficially, accessing incidental state with automatic plumbing looks and feels similar to using `this.state`/`.setState`/`useState` from React, but it's architecturally very different.
+Rather than state being shoved in hidden, inaccessible places, the incidental state is stored in a well defined part of the normal application state.
+Having access to all of the UI state simplifies testing, debugging, and tooling.

 <!-- _Explain more about how incidental state works?_ -->
 <!-- * each component can have incidental state -->